 The nomination committee's term will run until a new committee is appointed.
 The Company is responsible for costs associated with the nomination committee's work.
 Members of the nomination committee shall receive no compensation from the Company.

-If a member of the nomination committee resigns before the nomination committee's work is complete, the same shareholder who appointed the resigning member shall be entitled to appoint a substitute member consistent with the notice and response procedures and time limits provided above, including without limitation reasonable time limits, irrevocable and unconditional responses, and such other reasonable procedures as the chairman of the committee may decide.
+If a member of the Nomination Committee steps down voluntarily from the committee before their work is completed, the shareholder who elected that member must appoint a successor, provided that the shareholder is still one of the three largest owners in terms of votes that are represented in the Nomination Committee.
+Such event shall beconsistent with the notice and response procedures and time limits provided above, including without limitation reasonable time limits, irrevocable and unconditional responses, and such other reasonable procedures as the chairman of the committee may decide.
 Notice shall be given and records shall be kept as provided above.